libiki123/webdocs/docs/interview-docs/unity/unity.md

   - Avoid using overly high bit rates for background audio, especially on mobile, as they can impact performance.
   - Use mipmaps or audio stream compression for efficient memory usage.

+  **8.4 Senario: My game takes too long to load because of too many prefabs.
+How can I fix this?**

+- **Use Addressables**

+  - Convert your prefabs into Addressable Assets.
+  - Load them only when needed during gameplay.

+- **Object Pooling**

+  - Reuse objects instead of repeatedly creating and destroying them.
+  - Great for frequently used prefabs like enemies or projectiles.

+- **Optimize Scene Structure**

+  - Split large scenes into smaller ones.
+  - Use additive (async) loading to load sections only when required.

 ---

 ### MonoBehaviour